deacon-ralph/irc_bot/README.md

 =======
 ![name](WTFPL.jpg)

-    DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 3.1, September 2021
+    DO WHAT THE FUCK EVER YOU WANT TO PUBLIC LICENSE Version 1.0, September 2021

-    by Sam Hocevar <sam@hocevar.net>
     Copyright (C) 2021 NOOSCOPE IRC

     Everyone is permitted to copy and distribute verbatim or modified copies of this license document.
 Nobody is liable for anything, no promises are made about this software, and it is without warranty.
+    You may use this software in any way for any reason except satanism or abortions or divorces.

            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION